gestimation/cifmodeling/README.md

   censoring/competing-risks/intercurrent-events marks, and multi-panel layouts.
-- **Coherent regression models** of CIFs, targeting familiar effect measures such as risk ratios (RR), odds ratios (OR), and subdistribution hazard ratios (SHR).
+- **Coherent regression models** of CIFs, targeting familiar effect measures (risk ratios, odds ratios and subdistribution hazard ratios).
   Modeling the nuisance structure using polytomous log odds products ensures that the sum of cause-specific CIFs does not exceed one, and enables coherent modelling of the multiplicative effects.

 ## Tools for survival and competing risks analysis